Landslides destroyed many roads, including the Vunga Corridor, which is under rehabilitation.

 Since May 2023, when the country experienced severe floods and landslides, the Rwanda Water Resources Board (RWB) has been taking various actions to mitigate these disasters and construct infrastructure that can withstand climate challenges.

 “Sebeya Retention Dam marked a pivotal milestone in flood mitigation efforts.
-The dam functions to control the release of water through slowly ensuring a controlled flow downstream,” Emmanuel Rukundo, the Director General of the water resources board told The New Times.
+The dam functions to control the release of water by slowly ensuring a controlled flow downstream,” said Emmanuel Rukundo, the Director General of the water resources board.

 The dam is located upstream in Kanama Sector in Rubavu District.

-He said that 14 hotspots were identified along the Sebeya River highlighting the urgent need for strategic interventions to mitigate the risk of further devastation.
+He said that 14 hotspots were identified along the Sebeya River, emphasizing the urgency of strategic interventions to mitigate the risk of further devastation.

-Construction of the flood retention dam focused on seven out of 14 identified hotspots along the Sebeya River, spanning nearly 1.3 kilometres.
+Construction of the flood retention dam focused on seven out of 14 identified hotspots along the Sebeya River, spanning nearly 1.3 kilometers.

-“These interventions aimed to reinforce vulnerable sections and minimise the risk of further flooding.
+“These interventions aimed to reinforce vulnerable sections and minimize the risk of further flooding.
 However, other remaining hotspots will also be constructed in the coming fiscal year,” he noted.

-Among other interventions, there are also upgrades to the Nyundo Bridge by significantly enhancing its conveyance capacity from 12 to 80 cubic metres.
+Among other interventions, there are also upgrades to the Nyundo Bridge by significantly enhancing its conveyance capacity from 12 to 80 cubic meters.

 “Additionally, wing walls were constructed upstream and downstream to redirect overtopping water back into the channel, mitigating the risk of structural damage,” Rukundo said.